ssimplexity/CS322_fall2024/README.md

 <span style="color:red">NEWS</span>
 ---------------------
+- 4 Oct: The second homework will be out today.
 - 19 Sep: Lecture videos are on KLMS.
 Subjects: Equivalence of NFA and DFA.
 Closure under regular operations.
 - 8 Sep: The first recorded lecture will be available on KLMS on Wednesday (11 Sep).